Sri Lankan rupee slips on importer dollar demand; stocks up

 The central bank is also compelled to buy dollars from the market to meet the reserve target set by the International Monetary Fund (IMF) under a $1.5 billion, three-year loan programme.

-$1 = 153.5000 Sri Lankan rupees Reporting by Shihar Aneez; Editing by Subhranshu Sahu
+$1 = 153.7000 Sri Lankan rupees Reporting by Ranga Sirilal and Shihar Aneez; Editing by Sherry Jacob-Phillips